Roosevelt Lakers women's ice hockey: Michigan State

-From independent national powers to CCWHA rivals, Robert Morris and Michigan State were frequently been in each other's way over stakes both large and small, and both were among the ACHA's most storied programs with a pair of national championships apiece.
+From independent national powers to CCWHA rivals, Robert Morris and Michigan State were frequently in each other's way over stakes both large and small, and both were among the ACHA's most storied programs with a pair of national championships apiece.

 The first time the Eagles and Spartans met was also the most important: the 2005 national championship game, won by RMC in a 7–1 rout.
 Since then, however, the teams have faced off four additional times at nationals, all within a span of five years between 2009 and 2013.
 The first two of those, 2009 and 2010, occurred in the semifinal round.
 Robert Morris took the first of those by a 3–0 count, upsetting the second-ranked Spartans behind two Weaver goals and an Ashley Miller shutout.
 MSU got even the next year with a 2–1 win that snapped the four-year run of RMU vs. Lindenwood title games.
 In 2011's tournament, a 4–0 loss to MSU in the pool round helped stop the Eagles short of the semifinals for the first time in seven years en route to an eventual national championship for the Spartans, while 2013's pool round tilt went to the Eagles thanks, in part, to two Chelsea Kasprick tallies.

 Once Robert Morris joined the CCWHA in 2010, it gave the programs an additional venue for competition.
 Michigan State, however, has won all four matchups to date in the league playoffs.
 Two of those contests took place in the same postseason, 2013, after RMU had won the conference regular season crown (and both CCWHA titles in 2011–12).
 However, Spartans goalie Maria Barlow shut out the always-potent Eagles twice in the tournament - once in the pool round, then by a 1–0 count in the CCWHA championship game.

 The rivalry will have a decidedly different tone as the Lakers identity takes over, with Roosevelt rebuilding and MSU remaining one of the ACHA's top programs.

 Michigan State won the 2019–20 season series from Robert Morris by sweeping a pair of games in East Lansing, Michigan on January 25 and 26, 2020.